Official websites use .gov

 • Once the area is numb, the provider will insert a thin, hollow needle between two vertebrae in your lower spine.
 Vertebrae are the small bones that make up your spine.
 Your provider will then withdraw a small amount of fluid for testing.

-You may also be able to check for STDs with an at-home test.
-Home test kits are available for several STDs, including chlamydia, gonorrhea, syphilis, trichomoniasis, and hepatitis C.
+You may also be able to check for STIs with an at-home test.
+Home test kits are available for several STIs, including chlamydia, gonorrhea, syphilis, trichomoniasis, and hepatitis C.

 Will I need to do anything to prepare for the test?

 You don't need any special preparations for a blood test.
-If you're a woman, you may need to avoid douches and vaginal creams for 24 hours before a urine or swab test.
+Women may need to avoid douches and vaginal creams for 24 hours before a urine or swab test.

 You may need to empty your bladder before a lumbar puncture.

-Your provider will let you know if you need to make any other preparations.
+Your provider will let you know if you need other preparations.

 Are there any risks to the test?